When Can You Sue for Breach of Contract?

-How can an employer establish “good cause” to fire an employee with whom it maintains a written or implied-in-fact contract not to terminate unless for cause?
+How can an employer establish “good cause” to fire an employee with whom it maintains a written or implied contract not to terminate unless for cause?
 Cotran v.
 Rollins Hudig Hall Int’l Inc. is the leading employment case dealing with precisely that question.
 In simple terms, Cotran looks at three factors to make this determination.
 The employer must:

 We recently dealt with a case involving Cotran.

 Our client was a long-term employee of a company that fired him because certain colleagues accused him of being divisive and creating a hostile work environment.
 Prior to his termination, the company hired an outside investigator, initiated two separate investigations, conducted 30+ interviews, and obtained over 10 declarations against our client.
 The company used each of these materials to justify a “good cause” termination.

 Case closed in favor of the company?
 Not exactly.